benjypng/logseq-dateutils/README.md

 # Usage

-Below is an elaboration of the functions available:
+Below is an elaboration of the methods available:

 ## getDateForPage or getDateForPageWithoutBrackets